 Mix in the sour cream and lemon zest.

 Spread the frosting over the cooled cake.
-Decorate with sprinkles if you like.
+Garnish as desired.

 Notes